apigee-127/a127-samples/cache-example/README.md

   - 'http://amuramoto-test.apigee.net/cache-sample'
   - 'https://amuramoto-test.apigee.net/cache-sample'
 ```
 Take note of the uris that are returned.
 You will need these to send requests to your API later.

-- Redis caching
+**Redis caching**

-Run the following to download Redis and create a Redis instance running on localhost:
+- Run the following to download Redis and create a Redis instance running on localhost:
 ```bash
 $ sh redis.sh
 ```

-Start your API on localhost:
+- Start your API on localhost:
 ```bash
 $ a127 project start
 ```
 - In-memory caching
 Start your API on localhost:
 ```bash
 $ a127 project start
 ```

-5) Issue curl commands or use Postman to hit the API.
+####5) Issue curl commands or use Postman to hit the API.

 The first time you send the request the response will be cached.
 The cached response will persist for 60 seconds.

-- Apigee
+**Apigee caching**

 Note that you will need to use the URL provided when you ran 'a127 project deploy'
 ```bash
 $ curl http://yourApigeeOrg-test.apigee.net/cache-sample/weather?city=Kinston,NC
 ```

-- Redis or in-memory:
+**Redis or in-memory caching**
 ```bash
 $ curl http://localhost:10010/weather?city=Kinston,NC
 ```